EEX — Emerald Holding, Inc.

 5. Notable Q&A Insights

-- Free Cash Flow Conversion: CFO David Doft projected free cash flow for 2026 could be between $85 million and $90 million, contingent on acquisition-related expenses.
+- Free Cash Flow Conversion: Management anticipates a normalized free cash flow conversion of $85 million to $90 million in 2026, contingent on acquisition-related expenses.

-- M&A Environment: The company sees a strong M&A landscape with many opportunities in a fragmented industry.
+- M&A Environment: The M&A landscape remains strong with numerous opportunities in a fragmented industry, and the company is actively pursuing potential acquisitions.

-Overall, EEX reported solid financial performance in 2025, with strategic initiatives aimed at strengthening the business and positioning it for future growth, despite some challenges related to cash flow and integration costs.
-The outlook for 2026 appears optimistic, supported by strong demand and a well-structured portfolio.
+Overall, EEX demonstrated solid financial performance in 2025, with strategic initiatives aimed at strengthening its market position and enhancing growth potential, despite facing challenges related to cash flow and integration costs.
+The outlook for 2026 appears positive, supported by strong demand and a diversified portfolio.